CSS pro tips: responsive font-sizes and when to use which units

 .wrap .author { font-size: 0.8em }

-So the general rule is, use em for overriding other font-sizes in a relative way, but only when necessary.
+for overriding other font-sizes in a relative way, but only when necessary.

-px values are still cool for other things
+values are still good for other things

 I have found at least one area where I don’t want the size of something to be based on the size of the text (or, by extension, the width of the screen).
-Maybe there are other places where px make sense, too.
-The one I thought of: border-radius.
+Maybe there are other places where px

 I either want

-• No border radius.
+No border radius.
 Pointy corners.

-Use rem for whitespace.
+for whitespace.
 Probably.

 I’ve just started to be convinced of this.
 An example to illustrate the argument: